aws/aws-node-termination-handler/README.md

 #### Single Instance vs Multiple Replicas

 The Helm chart, by default, will deploy a single instance of Amazon Node Termination Handler.
-With minimal usage of resources this still provides good responsiveness in processing SQS messages.
+With minimal usage of resources, this still provides good responsiveness in processing SQS messages.

 **When should multiple instances of Amazon Node Termination Handler be used?**

 * Responsiveness: The deployment of multiple Amazon Node Termination Handler instances will increase the throughput of processing SQS messages.
-This can aide in Amazon Node Termination Handler not responding to events as quickly as needed -- potentially because of a large number of concurrent events or drained Pods taking a long time to terminate.
+This can aid in Amazon Node Termination Handler not responding to events as quickly as needed -- potentially because of numerous concurrent events or drained Pods taking a long time to terminate.

 * Availability: The deployment of multiple Amazon Node Termination Handler instances will provide mitigation in the case that Amazon Node Termination Handler itself is drained.
 The replica Amazon Node Termination Handlers will process SQS messages, avoiding a delay until the Deployment can start another instance.